F-Gray/QCCSRC/README.md

 #### 2. Mutex class

-The <i>Threads.h</i> library also contains a simple mutex class with a lock function which can be used to control access to resources in a system with multiple threads.
+The Threads.h library also contains a simple mutex class with a lock function which can be used to control access to resources in a system with multiple threads.
 Its members are

 ```C++
 Mutex::Mutex();                //Default constructor